wistfulme0w/dighum150a_demos/README.md

 If you are on a mac, you can download ImageMagick from here and install it: https://imagemagick.org/script/download.php

+If you are using the docker files, the docker image has everything you need pre-installed.
+To load it, sync the whole repo, use your command prompt to navigate to the directory with docker-composer.yaml, and type:

+docker-compose up

+Then, connect to the container with VSCode or shell into it.

 If you are using your VM for the class, install it with the following command.

 sudo apt-get install imagemagick